Installment Plan for Unsecured Property Taxes

-There is no provision to make more than two installment payments on your current secured taxes and one installment on your current unsecured taxes.
-However, after a secured tax bill becomes tax defaulted, an installment plan of redemption may be started.
-The date your current tax bill is defaulted is the last day of the fiscal year, June 30th.
-After this date, you may contact the Tax Collector to start a payment plan.
-Of course, if you choose to wait to establish a payment plan, you will incur delinquent penalties, costs, and fees in addition to the taxes owed.
+There is no provision to make more than one installment on your current unsecured taxes.
+However, after an unsecured property tax bill becomes delinquent, an installment plan may be started.
+Of course, if you choose to establish an installment plan, you will incur delinquent penalties, costs, and fees in addition to the taxes owed.

 Online Tax Bill Information and Payments

 Prior year delinquent tax amounts and the status of your payment plan are available online.
 To look up an unsecured bill, you will need the Account Number or Bill Number and can be found on your unsecured property tax bill.
 Otherwise, you can call the Tax Collector's Office between 9:00 a.m. and 4:00 p.m.
 Monday through Friday, excluding holidays at 925-957-5280 for this information.

 Installment Plan Terms and Conditions